Kevin Morby

 Underground to Icon

 From ramshackle warehouses to headlining international stages, Kevin Morby’s career finds roots in the Heartland.
-By Michelle Bacon
+By Michelle Bacon | As featured in KC Options

 Some of Kevin Morby’s most formative moments took place in hollowed-out warehouses, ramshackle punk basements and abandoned loft spaces across Kansas City — sweating it out shoulder-to-shoulder with other kids, mesmerized by clattering rhythms and crunchy guitars.